eroberts07/eroberts07/README.md

 Hello, I'm Eric Roberts Aspiring Software Engineer.
 I'm interested in using my creativity and intuition to create Full-Stack web applications.
-I'm currently learning React in the MERN stack.
+I'm currently learning Javascript algorithms by making games.
 Looking forward to your feedback on my projects!
 Contact me at eric.roberts401@gmail.com